willwebberley/CENode/docs/getting_started.md

 If you open this page in a web browser, you'll see a plain page aside from the heading and the title.

 You can now start to write some code that uses the `cenode.js` library.
-Start by initialising the library with some core dataand setting the agent name:
+Start by initialising the library with some core data (see [CENode models](https://github.com/flyingsparx/CENode/blob/master/docs/getting_started.md#cenode-models) below) and setting the node's local agent name:

 #### `main.js`
 ```javascript